YHWH's Calendar

 Greetings, beloved of the Lord.
 As you journey through this essay, let your heart be open to the divine wisdom and prophetic insights interwoven within the Hebrew calendar and the mission of our Savior, Jesus Christ.
 May the truths revealed herein deepen your understanding of God’s redemptive plan and fortify your faith as you await His glorious return.

 The Hebrew annual calendar is not merely a collection of religious observances; it is a divinely orchestrated timeline that foreshadows and parallels the mission of Jesus Christ.
-Through its feasts and appointed times, the Hebrew calendar provides a framework for understanding the pivotal events of Christ’s life, ministry, death, resurrection, and ultimate return.
-This essay explores how Jesus’ mission is intricately interwoven with the Hebrew calendar, from His birth to His return to rule the earth.
+Through its feasts and appointed times (mo'adim), the Hebrew calendar provides a framework for understanding the pivotal events of Christ's first coming, and prophetically points to the events of His return.
+This essay explores how Jesus' mission is intricately interwoven with the Hebrew calendar, from His first advent to His imminent return to establish His Kingdom on earth.

 The Birth of Jesus and the Feast of Tabernacles